 Strategic Management and International Business

 Minyoung Kim is an associate professor of strategy and international business in the School of Business at the University of Kansas.
 He received his Ph.D. from the University of Illinois at Urbana-Champaign, and his BA (cum laude) and MBA (highest honor) from Seoul National University.

 His research interests lie at the intersection of strategic management and international business.
 His current research explores barriers to imitation, value appropriation, innovation strategies, political strategies, and social network analysis.
-He has published articles in leading scholarly journals, including Global Strategy Journal, Journal of International Business Studies, Journal of Management, Journal of Management Studies, and Strategic Management Journal.
+He has published articles in leading scholarly journals, including Academy of Management Review, Journal of International Business Studies, Journal of Management, Journal of Management Studies, and Strategic Management Journal.
 He serves on the editorial review boards of the Journal of International Business Studies, Management and Organization Review, and Multinational Business Review.

 His research has been recognized with several prestigious awards, including winning the FIU Emerging Scholar Award at the 2020 Academy of Management Annual Meeting; winning the Barry M. Richman Best Dissertation Award at the 2013 Academy of Management Annual Meeting; winning the HKUST Best Paper in Global Strategy Award at the 2017 Academy of Management Annual Meeting; and winning the Aalto University "That's Interesting!"
 Award at the Academy of International Business 2018 Annual Meeting.
 In addition, he was a finalist for the Centre for Governance, Institutions and Organisations (CGIO) Best Paper Award at the 2015 Academy of Management Annual Meeting for the paper that was published in the Best Paper Proceedings.
 He was also a finalist for the Temple/AIB Best Paper Award at the Academy of International Business 2016 Annual Meeting.

 - Ph.D., University of Illinois at Urbana-Champaign